AmpelProject/singularity-stack/README.md

 - Starting a stack from a configuration stored in a `docker-compose.yml` file, a la `docker stack deploy`
 - Stopping a stack, a la `docker stack rm`
+- Streaming the logs from a stack's services to the console

 This makes it possible to maintain only one workflow based on Docker, and deploy it on Docker with commercial providers or with Singularity with academic